Gets the text detection results of a Amazon Rekognition Video analysis started by StartTextDetection .

-The X and Y coordinates of a point on an image.
-The X and Y values returned are ratios of the overall image size.
-For example, if the input image is 700x200 and the operation returns X=0.5 and Y=0.25, then the point is at the (350,50) pixel coordinate on the image.
+The X and Y coordinates of a point on an image or video frame.
+The X and Y values are ratios of the overall image size or video resolution.
+For example, if an input image is 700x200 and the values are X=0.5 and Y=0.25, then the point is at the (350,50) pixel coordinate on the image.

 An array of

 Polygonrepresents a fine-grained polygon around a detected item.
 For more information, see Geometry in the Amazon Rekognition Developer Guide.